 South Luangwa National Park, Zambia

-On average, there are most likely up to 42 hippos per kilometre.
-These magnificent creatures are crucial to the Park’s ecosystem as their excrement released into the river fertilises the waters and supports the fish population which, in turn, sustain the crocodiles.
+On average, there are most likely up to about 42 hippos per kilometre.
+These magnificent creatures are crucial to the Park’s ecosystem as their excrement released into the river fertilizes the waters and supports the fish population which, in turn, sustain the crocodiles.
 The South Luangwa National Park is also believed to contain the largest population of leopard throughout the entire African continent.
 It is estimated that there is one leopard for every kilometre of river in the Luangwa Valley.
 Therefore, the possibility of spotting this elusive and majestic nocturnal creature is fairly high.

 Accommodation: Permanent Tents: Wildlife Camp